-The approximate velocity of light waves, electricity and radio waves through space may be assumed to be 300,000,000 meters (186,000 miles) per second, or a figure based on the latest scientific measurement can be used.
-The velocity of propagation in a given medium is constant, and the fixed relation between the velocity, length, and frequency of radio waves can be expressed by the formula on the following page.
+The approximate velocity of light waves, electricity and radio waves through space may be assumed to be 300,000 meters (186,000 miles) per second, or a figure based on the latest scientific measurement can be used.
+The velocity of propagation in a given medium is constant, and the fixed relation between the velocity, length, and frequency of radio waves can be expressed by formula.